oracle-livelabs/apex/apex-professional-hol15/approval-management.md

   </copy>
   ```

-5. Click Run and Run Now.
+5. Click **Run and Run Now**.
 Now you can see that SQL statements run successfully.

   ![Run SQL Script](./images/script.png " ")